juliang22/AI/PA1 - Chickens and foxes/README.md

 ## Code Design
 The problem is modeled by FoxProblem.py which checks which is a class that represents the state of the problem and has methods to get new states, check valid states, and check if the goal state has been reached.
 SearchSolution.py stores the solution for the problem and has methods for printing out the results. uninformed_search.py is where generic searching algorithms are written that are written such that they could be utilized for problems outside of this specific scenario.
 Finally, foxes.py is a file to test each of the algorithms.

+## Extra Credit
+* For extra credit I implemented a memoized version of dfs.
+This version is very similar to BFS, but targets successors in a very different order.
+Memozied DFS runs at O(min(n, b^m)) time complexity and O(min(n, b^m)) space complexity.
+This can be run in the foxes.py as well.

 ## Execution Instructions
 * Download the code and run ```$ python3 foxes.py``` to run the foxes.py file.
 * This file contains example test code which runs BFS, Path-Checking DFS, and Iterative DFS.
 Comment out certain tests if you would like to test each algorithm independently.